randalhucker/text2mesh/README.md

     - Requires a USB with ≥4GB, but use a ≥16GB drive for easiest installation.
 - Create a partition on your device to hold Ubuntu, you shouldn't need more than 64GB for the entire project.
 - Make sure to enable proprietary drivers on installation.
+- [Here](https://www.youtube.com/watch?v=GXxTxBPKecQ&themeRefresh=1) is a link to a good side-load installation video.

 2. **Setting Up Environment:**
 - After installation: